-We use different methods to collect data from and about you including through:
+We use different methods to collect data from and about you, including through:

-- Automated technologies or interactions.
-As you interact with our website, we may automatically collect technical data about your computer, including where available your IP address, operating system and browser type, for system administration and to report aggregate information to our advertisers.
-This is statistical data about our users’ browsing actions and patterns, and does not identify any individual equipment, browsing actions and patterns.
+We may automatically collect technical data about your device, including your IP address, operating system and browser type or application used to interact with any of our services, including this website, for system administration and to report aggregate information to our advertisers.
+This is statistical data about our users’ browsing actions and usage patterns and does not identify any individual equipment, browsing actions, or patterns.

 The purposes for which we use personal data

-- Enquiries.
-If you contact us, we will use the identity and contact data that you supply in order to deal with and/or respond to your request or as is necessary for the performance of a contract with you or in order to take a step at your request prior to entering into a contract and/or where such processing is in our legitimate interests.
+- Enquiries – If you contact us, we will use the identity and contact data that you supply in order to deal with and/or respond to your request or as is necessary for the performance of a contract with you or in order to take a step at your request prior to entering into a contract and/or where such processing is in our legitimate interests.
 We may also retain a record of that correspondence.

-- Performance of a contract.
-We will process your identity, contact, and transaction data where it is necessary for the performance of a contract we are about to enter into or have entered into with you.
+- Performance of a contract – We will process your identity, contact, and transaction data where it is necessary for the performance of a contract we are about to enter into or have entered into with you

 We may also use personal data which you provide to us, where the law allows us to do so, as follows:

-- Where we need to perform the contract we are about to enter into or have entered into with you.
+- Where we need to perform the contract we are about to enter into or have entered into with you

-- Where we need to comply with a legal or regulatory obligation, including the prevention of crime.
+- Where we need to comply with a legal or regulatory obligation, including the prevention of crime

-- Where it is necessary for our legitimate interests (or those of a third party) and your interests and fundamental rights do not override those interests.
+- Where it is necessary for our legitimate interests (or those of a third party), your interests and fundamental rights do not override those interests.

 We do not use your personal data for activities where our interests are overridden by the impact on you (unless we have your consent or are otherwise required or permitted to by law).

-We will only use your personal data for the purposes for which we collected it, unless we reasonably consider that we need to use it for another reason and that reason is compatible with the original purpose.
-If you wish to get an explanation as to how the processing for the new purpose is compatible with the original purpose, please contact us.
-If we need to use your personal data for an unrelated purpose, we will notify you and we will explain the legal basis which allows us to do so.
+We will only use your personal data for the purposes we collected unless we reasonably consider that we need to use it for another reason, and that reason is compatible with the original purpose.
+If you wish to get an explanation as to how the processing for the new purpose is consistent with the original purpose, please contact our DPO.
+If we need to use your personal data for an unrelated purpose, we will notify you, and we will explain the legal basis which allows us to do so.

-Please note that we may process your personal data without your knowledge or consent, in compliance with the above rules, where this is required or permitted by law.
+Please note that we may process your personal data without your knowledge or consent in compliance with the above rules where this is required or permitted by law.

 Disclosure of personal data to third parties

-Your personal data will only be disclosed to those of our employees or workers that have a need for such access for the purpose for which it was collected.
+Your personal data will only be disclosed to those of our employees or workers who have a need for such access for the purpose for which it was collected.
 Your personal data will not be disclosed to any other individuals or other entities except in the following circumstances:

-- Where it is necessary for the performance of our contract with you, including where you have asked us to do so or where we need to take steps to enforce any contract which may be entered into between us.
+- Where it is necessary for the performance of our contract with you, including where you have asked us to do so or where we need to take steps to enforce any contract which may be entered into between us

-- Where we are under a legal duty to do so in order to comply with any legal obligation.
+- Where we are under a legal duty to do so in order to comply with any legal obligation

 We require all third parties that process personal data on our behalf to respect the security of your personal data and to treat it in accordance with the law.
-We do not allow our third-party service providers to use your personal data for their own purposes and only permit them to process your personal data for specified purposes and in accordance with our instructions.
+Accordingly, we do not allow our third-party service providers to use your personal data for their own purposes and only permit them to process your personal data for specified purposes and in accordance with our instructions.

 We have put in place procedures to deal with any suspected personal data breach and will notify you and any applicable regulator of a breach where we are legally required to do so.

-Unfortunately, the transmission of information via the internet is not completely secure.
+Unfortunately, the transmission of information via the Internet is not completely secure.
 Although we will do our best to protect your personal data, we cannot guarantee the security of your data transmitted to our website; any transmission is at your own risk.